You are listening to the Sean Hannity Radio Show Podcast.

 Now, this is so important for the safety, the security of every American in every city.

-And on top of that, you know, look at the opioid uh problem and the abuse problem.
+And on top of that, you know, look at the opioid problem and the abuse problem.

-You know, go watch the show trade on on Showtime or any of these Netflix series, ones called Drugs, and you're gonna learn about opioids and where they come from and how they're made and how there's literally our borders being so porous, they pour across the border to target small Towns and big cities all across the United States.
+You know, go watch the show Trade on Showtime or any of these Netflix series, ones called Drugs, and you're going to learn about opioids and where they come from and how they're made and how they're literally our borders being so porous, they pour across the border to target small towns and big cities all across the United States.

 Congresswoman Diane Black of Tennessee is with us, by the way, a Republican candidate for governor.